 Our 2020-2021 Season

-Each of the concerts in this series will be broadcast live from the Temple for Performing Arts and will be preceded by a full week of online programming including classes, virtual social events, prelude talks, and more.
+Each of the concerts in this series is broadcast live from the Temple for Performing Arts and preceded by a full week of online programming including classes, virtual social events, prelude talks, and more.
 Season ticket holders will receive free access to the livestreamed concerts as well as admission to additional events based on their subscription level.
-Single tickets will be available for sale at a later date, and will include optional pre-concert meals for pickup from local restaurant partners.

 Information for Subscribers

-All Masterworks season subscribers can opt in to receive free access to the October and November livestreamed concerts.
-In addition, Gold and Platinum subscribers will receive complimentary access to Classical Conversations events as well as the December add-on concert, Winter Fantasia.
+All Masterworks season subscribers were contacted in August with the option to receive free access to the October and November livestreamed concerts.
+In addition, Gold and Platinum subscribers receive complimentary access to Classical Conversations events as well as the December add-on concert, Winter Fantasia.
 All subscribers have the opportunity to add on additional events including ReMix and virtual social events, as well as optional pre-concert food and drink pairings for pickup from local restaurant partners.

 Three concerts originally scheduled for September and October 2020, Carmina Burana, Bernadette Peters in Concert, and Revolution: The Music of the Beatles, have been postponed into 2021.
 All previously issued tickets will be valid for the rescheduled performance dates; ticket holders will be informed of the rescheduled dates as soon as those dates have been confirmed with both the artists and the venue.